alibaba-damo-academy/PDMO.jl/README.md

 Reviewers should use the self-contained **[reproduction guide](reproduction/README.md)**.
 It is the authoritative source for environment setup, input data, paper seeds, archived and fresh execution, validation, expected runtimes, and generated artifacts.
-The wrappers there cover every retained reconstruction and every available fresh experiment grid;
+The wrappers cover retained-data reconstruction and fresh execution for every numerical experiment grid in scope.
-the guide explicitly identifies the unavailable Figure 18 GNN-training assets.
 The required MIPLIB and MATPOWER problem instances are bundled under `reproduction/instances/` and selected automatically by the fresh-run wrappers.
 The lower-level Julia drivers are implementation details and should not be